vaanarch/presence/README.md

 This will create a virtual environment inside that folder, in a subdirectory `./` named `venv` that can also be names otherwise.
 If your in a Windows powershell type `tree`, if you're in a Mac Terminal type `ls * -r`, these will show all the files and folders that just got created inside that folder.
 If you type in `pip --version` however, you'll see that your package installer is still running from the global directory.

-*To activate the virtual environment* you've just created and start working from it you need to load a script from inside the venv folder.
+*To activate the virtual environment* you need to load a script from inside the venv folder.

 In MacOSX type